 This collection of papers of Frederick John Shirley Tanner contains material on the National Minority Movement (1928-1931), London Industrial Council, Meerut prisoner’s case & T.U.C. and the General Strike, (1926-1933), Friends of Soviet Russia, London Engineering Joint Trades Committee, A.E.U. & E.T.U., (1919-1930), Metal workers, Syndicalism & conferences (1920-1921) and National Metalworkers’ Minority Movement, Second Congress of the Communist International Report, Industrial Workers of the World & anti-militarism etc., (1909-1941).

 This is a collection of material dating from the 1930s to the early 1980s and consists of internal bulletins, conference and committee papers, campaign material and correspondence.
 The main parties covered in the material are the Socialist Workers’ Party (USA), Socialist Workers’ Group, Revolutionary Workers’ League: USA, the Revolutionary Communist Party, the International Socialists and Workers Socialist League.
 There is also material from various publications, including the ‘Socialist review’, ‘Workers’ international news’ and the journal ‘International socialism’.
 At the end of the collection is a miscellaneous collection of European, non-European and British newspapers from the same time period.

-This collections consists of the written and oral evidence presented to the Commission.
+This collection consists of the written and oral evidence presented to the Commission.

-The Wakeham papers contain material relating to the 1999 Royal Commission on the Reform of the House of Lords (“A house for the future”, Cm.4534).
+Wakeham Papers see Royal Commission on the Reform of the House of Lords

 Williams, P.M.
 (1920-1984)